5463Fi-FOSS/Key-Management-System/README.md

 # Key Management System
-### For what purpose is this Softweare ?
+### For what purpose is this Software ?
-- Manage the possession of keys in a local Softweare
+- Manage the possession of keys in a local Software

 - have an overview of the deposit that has been deposited